 | Search success | Searches that find the right contract divided by total tested searches | Users can find records without legal help |

-Role-Based Metrics: What Each Team Should Watch
+Role-Based Metrics for Each Team

 The shared report can be short, but the action queue should match how each team works.